JaydonLaboy/DS422-Geocomputation/data/data/ndvi_practical_applications.md

 ---

 **How will you handle projections, boundaries, or missing data?**
 *Write your thoughts here:*  Projections: Landsat, Sentinel, and MODIS all come in different coordinate reference systems (CRS).
 To compare them or overlay with Para’s boundary shapefile, everything needs to be in the same CRS.
 ChatGPT explained the solution would be, "Reproject all rasters and vector data to a common projection before analysis.
 For regional studies in Para, a projected CRS like UTM Zone 21S (EPSG:32721) or WGS84 / UTM works well because it minimizes distortion locally."
-Boundaries: We only want NDVI data within Pará, not the entire Amazon Basin or Brazil.
+Boundaries: We only want NDVI data within Para, not the entire Amazon Basin or Brazil.
 The solution would be to import Para’s state boundary shapefile (from IBGE or GADM) Missing Data: The Amazon has heavy cloud cover, and satellites often produce NDVI values of NA in cloudy/shadowed areas.
 The solution would be to apply cloud masks, and use temporal compositing.

 ---